Data Processing Agreement

 - Providing platform functionality and connected reporting workflows.

-- Authentication, account access, and user permission management.
+- Authentication, required multi-factor verification, trusted device management, account access, and user permission management.

 - Analytics, measurement, and service performance monitoring, subject to cookie consent controls described in the Cookie Policy where applicable.